 Weddings and other private events welcome; covered outdoor dining areas; plenty of parking for buses and RVs.

-CrossKeys grows 10 varietals on nearly 30 acres of vineyard, including Vidal Blanc, Chardonnay, Traminette, Viognier, Chambourcin, Cabernet Franc, Petit Verdot, Merlot, Pinot Noir, Touriga Nacional.
+CrossKeys grows 10 varietals on nearly 30 acres of vineyard, including Vidal Blanc, Chardonnay, Traminette, Viognier, Chambourcin, Cabernet Franc, Petit Verdot, Merlot, Pinot Noir, and Touriga Nacional.

 Has something changed?
 Email us